snarkusius/the-lost-farmer/README.md

  it is a top dovn survival game in with you gather suplaies and fite monsters to survive and advanse in the game

 ## kontroles
- wasd-movment and click with mouse to hitt stuff
+ wasd-movment and click with mouse to hitt stuff. your invetory is on your right. you find plasebols on your left. left click on symbol to seleckt and right click to place objekts

 ## develepment
 this is a projekt for my programing corse